jmjf/to4ft/README.md

 ### `oas2ro`

-This part of the code is a hot mess at the moment.
-Reference-maintaining version is close to working.

-- [ ] when generating code descending into objects, generate imports and bubble them up so they can be added
-- [ ] redo options to use a config file (dupe of above)
+Problems are fixed for ref-maintaining `oas2ro` for the blog-like test schema.

+- [ ] test ref-maintaining with other schemas to find remaining issues and edge cases
-- [ ] write individual files
+- [ ] refactor code; remove all the `console.log`s supporting development
 - [ ] rewrite deref code in light of ref-maintaining work (should have solved most of the issues)
 - [ ] find and flatten overlaps between ref/deref
-- [ ] improve unsafe keyword handling

 ### Demo server